Last Updated on October 12, 2021 by Anne-Marie

 Ideas for making infused vodka into gifts

-The easiest gift idea is to keep the lime and ginger infused vodka in their infused vodka jars.
+Jars: The easiest gift idea is to keep the lime and ginger infused vodka in their infused vodka jars.
 I like using wide mouth quart-sized Ball Jars.

 I personally like the reCAP Mason Jars POUR, Wide Mouth, Canning Jar Lids since they’re good for both liquids and things like rice or candy.

-To make a terrific homemade gift for your favorite cocktail aficionado, add the bottle of Lime & Ginger Infused Vodka to a basket.
+Gifting ideas: To make a terrific homemade gift for your favorite cocktail aficionado, add the bottle of Lime & Ginger Infused Vodka to a basket.

 Some infused vodka recipes ideas for cocktails

-- 1 wide mouth quart-sized Ball Jars
+- 1 wide-mouth quart-sized Ball Jars

 - 1 4-inch piece fresh ginger, peeled and cut into thin slices